Updated:

 Revenue management is one of the critical aspects of running successful business organizations.
 The concept of revenue management is mainly the art and science of foreseeing instantaneous customer demands at the micro-market category and facilitating the optimization of price, as well as improving the availability of products (Mauri, 2013).
 In other words, revenue management entails the process of selling the right product to the intended customer at the correct time featuring the most reasonable prices (Yang, Pan, & Song, 2014).

 Flexibility is crucial for revenue management to perform better in the hotel and hospitality sector, owing to the changes in different market forces (Suryakant, 2012).
-The appendix section shows some of the trends that are currently shaping the hospitality sector.
-Therefore, the revenue management approach focuses on improving customer service, as well as the maximization of profits.
+Some trends that are currently shaping the hospitality sector include:

 InterContinental Sydney is one of the notable 5-star hotels in Australia.
-The appendix section shows an image of this world-class hotel.
+The figure below shows an image of this world-class hotel.
 Situated in the Sydney central business district (CBD), InterContinental Sydney has been offering quality hospitality and hotel services to customers from different parts of the world for over three decades.
 The hotel upholds the essence of timely service delivery with an irresistible touch of luxury (Cannon, 2014).

 Over the years, the business has recorded an impressive growth of its customer base, owing to the pricing it offers during off and peak seasons experienced in the hotel and hospitality sector.
 Notably, the InterContinental Hotels Group (IHG) proposed the incorporation automated revenue management systems (ARMS) model that facilitates the efficiency of the individual hotels situated globally.
 Importantly, the ARMS applies revenue analytics to develop visionary capabilities in the pricing and management of revenue.
 For this reason, InterContinental Sydney offers one of the best prices for rooms to its customers at any given time.